AG1965/SQLRPGLE_Tools/README.md

 - Run the XML statement, you should receive a result set!
 ![the result set showing the 2 rows from the friends XML](img/Resultset_friends.png)
 ### more sophisticated samples
-the magic words "pain.001", "pacs.003" and "pacs.008" insert more sophisticated samples from the financial sector.
+the magic words "pain.001" and "pacs.003" insert more sophisticated samples from the financial sector.

 ### known weaknesses
 - [ ] for this proof of concept namespaces are mostly ignored; by using the "any"-approach it works with most of the files anyways
 - [ ] White space leads to errors.
-Please remove unnecessary blanks, tabulators and carriage return / line feed characters.
+That's why it is removed; but please remove unnecessary blanks, tabulators and carriage return / line feed characters.
 - [ ] generated column names are not necessarily unique.
 E.g. /Creditor/Id/BIC and /Debitor/Id/BIC both lead to the same column name Id_BIC.
 - [ ] repeating elements at the end of the tree.
 E.g.
 ```